For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 3. Results Example - Showcase of automatically generated alt text, titles, and captions for various image types.

 == Changelog ==
+= 1.1.30 =
+Improve quality of life features.

 = 1.1.29 =
 Just after a really kind message from a super user, we tried to improve the plugin by adding some quality of life features.
 E.g. now you can see the remaining credits in the settings page.